Use Docker to build Docker images

 To use Docker commands in your CI/CD jobs, you can bind-mount /var/run/docker.sock into the container.
 Docker is then available in the context of the image.

-If you bind the Docker socket and you are using GitLab Runner 11.11 or later, you can no longer use docker:24.0.5-dind as a service.
+If you bind the Docker socket you can’t use docker:24.0.5-dind as a service.
 Volume bindings also affect services, making them incompatible.

 To make Docker available in the context of the image, you need to mount /var/run/docker.sock into the launched containers.
 To do this with the Docker executor, add "/var/run/docker.sock:/var/run/docker.sock" to the Volumes in the [runners.docker] section.